PeterDrake/drakepedia/algorithms/analysis.md

 ```
 (`System.currentTimeMillis()` returns the number of milliseconds since [the beginning of 1970](https://en.wikipedia.org/wiki/Unix_time).)

-There are a number of problems with this plan:
+There are a number of problems with this approach:
 - The result may be affected by the programming language used, the speed of the physical machine, or other processes running on that machine.
 The last issue can be ameliorated by shutting down other programs such as web browsers, but a modern system often has dozens of processes running even when there are no other user programs running.
 - Implementing an algorithm is difficult and time-consuming.
 We would prefer to know the result beforehand.
 - The result is likely to depend on the size of the input.
 For example, it takes longer to sort a million numbers than ten.